jpegleg/eaas-deployment-d/README.txt

 UPDATE 8/11/2020

-The microk8s in snaps currently fails to interact with the local docker registry, resulting in fail to pull image errors.
-This issue is being researched, but may not be fixed in deployment-d, see the current tinkering for "appliance" kubernetes in eaas-deployment-e.
-Deployment d will likely be rewritten entirely and development not continued.
+The microk8s in snaps currently fails to interact with the local docker registry, resulting in fail to pull image errors because TLS is now required.
+When this was used, TLS was not required for that interaction.

 # eaas-deployment-d